Back to All Events

 Payment Process

-All payments will be handled through PayPal.
+All payments will be handled through PayPal or Bank Transfers.
 Please note to include PayPal processing fees.
 An instalment payment is available after the deposit has been made.
 For more details, direct all questions to:

 Email: